techacct/DA-BikeSharingAnalysis/README.md

-# (Dataset Exploration Title)
+# Analysis of Ford Gobike Service
 ## Ademola Oladapo

 ## Dataset

-> Provide basic information about your dataset in this section.
-If you selected your own dataset, make sure you note the source of your data and summarize any data wrangling steps that you performed before you started your exploration.
+> This data set includes information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area..

 ## Summary of Findings